 Sometimes called a thigh carry, or just a thigh holster, the drop leg is a (surprise, surprise) attached to your belt, dropped down against your thigh, and then tied off securely around your leg.

-- 1. Condor Tonado Tactical Thigh Holster
+- Best Overall: Condor Tonado Tactical Thigh Holster

-- 3. Leaper UTG Spec Ops
+- Best for Serious Shooters: Leaper UTG Spec Ops

-If you’re someone that carriers a lot of gear it’s nice to not have to worry about the clutter that can quickly pile up on your chest with a flak jacket or shoulder rig, either.
+If you’re someone that carries a lot of gear it’s nice to not have to worry about the clutter that can quickly pile up on your chest with a flak jacket or shoulder rig, either.